New Zealand

 30 Mar 2026

-Emergency services told rova they were called to Great South Rd in Manurewa at 6:30am after reports of smelling fuel and diesel leak near a U-GO petrol station in the area.
+Emergency services told rova they were called to Great South Rd in Manurewa at 6:30am after reports of smelling fuel and a potential diesel leak near a U-GO petrol station in the area.

 A specialist hazmat unit is on the scene, and a fuel truck is on the way.